RattletraPM/ards-firmwaretool/README.md

 * Extract firmware from ROM

 Do you want to restore your own ARDS to its previous state but you can't find your firmware online?
 No problem!
-ARDS Firmware Tool can __extract a flashable firmware file from an ARDS ROM dump.__ This is especially useful for ARDS ME users, as it's _the only way to restore an ARDS ME to working conditions after an NTRBoot install._
+ARDS Firmware Tool can __extract a flashable firmware file from an ARDS ROM dump.__ This is especially useful for ARDS ME users, as it's _the only way to restore an ARDS ME to working conditions after a NTRBoot install._

 * Header tools